wangrenjun12/rust-haifa/README.md

-White some rust code snippet when i am learning Rust
+write some rust code snippet when i am learning Rust